planetirf/MATH130/01_intro.md

 ## Getting Started

-* Log into to your Data Camp classroom.
+* Make a Data Camp account at www.datacamp.com
-* You should see a course called "Introduction to R"
+* Enroll in the free "Introduction to R" course.
 * Complete the first chapter - **Intro to Basics** by the next class.
 * There is a progress bar at the bottom of this page.
 You can track your progress through each chapter here.

-## Install R and R Studio on your personal computer.
-Because lab computers are not always available.

-* Follow the [Software Overview](https://norcalbiostat.netlify.com/post/software-overview/) post to get your computer up and running with the R studio suite of awesomeness.